-5.9 Banks must meet the following data requirement for internally generating operational risk measures.
+5.10 Banks must meet the following data requirement for internally generating operational risk measures.

 - The tracking of individual internal event data is an essential prerequisite to the development and functioning of operational risk measurement system.
 Internal loss data is crucial for tying a bank's risk estimates to its actual loss experience. - Internal loss data is most relevant when it is clearly linked to a bank's current business activities, technological process and risk management procedures.
 Therefore, bank must have documented procedures for assessing on-going relevance of historical loss data, including those situations in which judgement overrides, scaling, or other adjustments may be used, to what extent it may used and who is authorised to make such decisions. - Bank's internal loss data must be comprehensive in that it captures all material activities and exposures from all appropriate sub-systems and geographic locations.
-A bank must be able to justify that any activities and exposures excluded would not have an impact on the overall risk estimates.
-Bank may have appropriate de minimis gross loss threshold for internal loss data collection, say Rs.10,000.
-The appropriate threshold may somewhat vary between banks but should broadly be consistent with those used by peer banks provided the data captured covers at least 95% of the bank's total loss due to operational risks. - Measuring Operational Risk requires both estimating the probability of an operational loss event and the potential size of the loss.
-Operational Risk assessment addresses the frequency of a particular operational risk event occurring and the severity of the effect on business objectives. - Banks must track individual internal loss data viz. actual loss, potential loss, near misses, attempted frauds etc. and map the same into the relevant level 1 categories defined in Annex 3.
-Bank must endeavour to map the events to level 3. - Aside from information on gross loss amounts, bank should collect information about the data of the event, any recoveries, as well as some descriptive information about the cause/drivers of the loss event.
-The level of descriptive information should be commensurate with the size of the gross loss amount.
+A bank must be able to justify that any activities and exposures excluded would not have a significant impact on the overall risk estimates.
+Bank may have appropriate de minimis gross loss threshold for internal loss data collection, say Rs.10, 000.
+The appropriate threshold may vary somewhat between banks and within a bank across business lines and / or event types.
+However, particular thresholds may be broadly consistent with those used by the peer banks.
+Measuring Operational Risk requires both estimating the probability of an operational loss event and the severity of the loss.

-- Bank must develop specific criteria for assigning loss data arising from an event in a centralised function (e.g. information technology, administration department etc.) or any activity that spans more than one business line. - External loss data bank may also collect external loss data to the extent possible.
+- Banks must track actual loss data (i.e., where losses have actually materialised) and map the same into the relevant level 1 category defined in Annex 3.
+Banks must endeavour to map the actual loss events to level 3.
+Operational risk loss would be the financial impact associated with the operational event that is recorded in the financial statement and would include for example, (a) loss incurred, and (b) expenditure incurred to resume normal functioning, but would not include opportunity costs and foregone revenue etc. However, the banks must also track the potential loss (i.e. extent to which further loss may be incurred due to the same operational risk event), near misses, attempted frauds, etc where no loss has actually been incurred by the bank, from the point of view of strengthening the internal systems and controls and avoiding the possibility of such events turning into actual operational risk losses in future. - Aside from information on gross loss amounts, bank should collect information about the data of the event, any recoveries, as well as some descriptive information about the cause/drivers of the loss event.
+The level of descriptive information should be commensurate with the size of the gross loss amount. - Bank must develop specific criteria for assigning loss data arising from an event in a centralised function (e.g. information technology, administration department etc.) or any activity that spans more than one business line. - External loss data bank may also collect external loss data to the extent possible.
 External loss data should include data on actual loss amounts, information on scale of business operations where the event occurred, information on causes and circumstances of the loss events or any other relevant information.
-Bank must develop systematic process for determining the situations for which external data should be used and the methodologies used to incorporate the data. - The loss data even collected must be analysed loss event category and business line wise.
+Bank must develop systematic process for determining the situations for which external data should be used and the methodologies used to incorporate the data. - The loss data collected must be analysed loss event category and business line wise.
 Banks to look into the process and plug any deficiencies in the process and take remedial steps to reduce such events.